Skip to content

 Config-based definition (advanced validators)

 Advanced validators define their signals in config.py modules co-located with the validator code.
-Each config module exports a ValidatorConfig instance containing a list of CatalogEntrySpec objects.
+Each config module exports a ValidatorConfig instance containing a list of CatalogEntrySpec objects that seed SignalDefinition rows.
+Each CatalogEntrySpec can declare source_kind and is_path_editable to control how the signal's value is obtained and whether the author can change the source path (see Signal source kinds).

 Key files: